One Year of Denialism Blog

 So my friends, show me what you’ve learned.
 I received an email asking me what I thought of this article appearing in the American Chronicle – a news/opinion aggregater with no standards for inclusion.
 Tell me what you you guys think, and if you can’t spot the problems that should allow you to dismiss it out of hand.
 I’ll post my analysis based on denialist factors and the scientific evidence later in the comments and we’ll compare notes.
 Good hunting!

-16 thoughts on “One Year of Denialism Blog”
+16 responses to “One Year of Denialism Blog”

 1. Happy Denialist Birthday!